-Parenting involves decision-making in many areas.
-All Parenting Plans should cover school/education and healthcare decisions.
 You can include other types of decisions in your Parenting Plan that are important to your family.
 For example: extracurricular activities, international travel, cell phones, driver's licenses, tattoos, or haircuts.

 Religious upbringing: Unless the judge decides that exposure to a parent's religious views may harm the children, the judge should let each parent give the children the religious instruction the parent chooses while the children are with that parent.
 This isn't "joint" decision-making.
 It's each parent making decisions on that parent's time and not interfering with the other parent's decisions.

-5. Disagreements
+6. Disagreements

 The Parenting Plan asks you to choose a way to solve future disagreements about what it says or means.
-You can go back to court or choose "Alternative Dispute Resolution" (ADR).
+You can go back to court or choose "Alternative Dispute Resolution (ADR)."
 ADR means alternatives to court, including counseling, mediation, and arbitration.
-You and the other parent can choose one of these to avoid coming back to court.
-ADR can be helpful.
+ADR can help you solve disagreements without going back to court.